 ICST 5234 Mission Theology (3).
 This course focuses on developing a theology of Mission (Missio Dei) for field engagement and ecclesial development.
-Focusing on the "Story of Scripture," or Scripture's "metanarrative," the course utilizes narrative theology to develop an understanding of God's historical engagement with people to establish current insight into His approach to the peoples of the world today.
+Focusing on the "Story of

+Scripture," or Scripture's "metanarrative," the course utilizes narrative theology to develop an understanding of God's historical engagement with people to establish current insight into His approach to the peoples of the world today.
 Special emphasis is given to the Word of God as it engages different contexts.

-ICST 5310 Seek the Peace of the City (3) [Knoxville Fellows].
+ICST 5310 Seek the Peace of the City (3) This course is offered for graduate-level credit for participants in the Knoxville Fellows, which is part of The Fellows Initiative whose mission is to provide post-graduate Christian leadership development programs in key communities.
 God commanded the exiles living in Babylon to "seek the peace of the city" (Jeremiah 29:7).
 Why does this command apply to believers living in cities today?
 What does God mean when he speaks of this kind of peace?
 What does a city look like when it experiences God's peace?
 How can we partner with God in seeking the peace of our city?
 What are obstacles that keep cities from experiencing God's peace?
 This course explores answers to these questions through readings, guest lectures, and field trips.